Vlad-404/building-a-skyline/README.md

 As for the last one, these are the quotes from Steam game distribution service, which is currently the best platform for this purchase:

-*"Through deep and rewarding gameplay, Colossal Order’s new simulation fills the increasingly noticeable void in the genre.
+>*"Through deep and rewarding gameplay, Colossal Order’s new simulation fills the increasingly noticeable void in the genre.
 Where others have failed, Cities: Skyline excels and delivers the new gold standard of modern city-builders."* 8.8/10 **GameInformer**

-*"Best city builder I have ever played.
+>*"Best city builder I have ever played.
 This game is like the fairly new Sim City but with alot more put into it."* by **GSovereign**

 All the preparations for this page were used from different sources:
 * I used classic "_pen and paper_" method to give the page it's rough outline,
 * tested some of the designs with Balsamiq
 * made a poll in Skylines group on Facebook to see what people are most interested in.
 Unfortunatelly, group is private and I can't leave a link to it.
 * browsed different pages like Facebook, Reddit, Discord groups to see targeted audience biggest interests
+* browsed official Cities: Skylines page and Youtube channel for most appropriate info which is supported by game developer

 There was also an idea to have a section dedicated to traffic in this game, as people expressed most interest in this.
 Unfortunatelly, this will require another section on this page for which I won't have enough time, so I left this for future releases.

 ## Features

 Simplicity was the basic idea behind this project and that was proven to be difficult, as this game has a lot of content, large community and is limited by peoples imagination.